 For longterm storage, consider a darkened location with cooler temps (about 50°F) and low humidity.

 Regular, cured, uncooked garlic should never be stored in the refrigerator.
-These cold temperatures can cause premature sprouting which will deminish the shelf-life of your garlic.
+These cold temperatures can cause premature sprouting which will diminish the shelf-life of your garlic.

 Keep Track Of Your Garlic Varieties

-If you are purchasing several kinds at once, be cognizant of using shorter storing garlics first, or at least within their ideal storage timeframes given below.
+If you are purchasing several kinds at once, be cognizant of using shorter storing garlics first, or at least within their ideal storage timeframes.

 Purple Stripe types are the shortest storing, usually keeping for about 4 months from harvest.
-Porcelains store 6 months from harvest.
+Porcelains can store roughly 6 months from harvest.
 Artichokes store 8 months from harvest.
-Silverskins are the longest storing, typically keeping for roughly 10 months to up to a year until ideal conditions.
+Silverskins are the longest storing, typically keeping for about 10 months and to up to a year under ideal conditions.

 Garlic is a Superfood